What Is Domestic Abuse?

 How Can I or Someone I Love Get Help?

 There are several ways that a domestic abuse victim may seek help.
 If it is an emergency, the victim should call 911 and report the incident to law enforcement.
 In other situations, a victim may seek help through the courts or through a non-profit organization.

-An order of protection is a legal document that offers some protection to a victim of certain types of violence.
-An order of protection can require the abuser to stay away from the victim, not contact the victim, forbid the abuser from obtaining a firearm, order the abuser to pay child or spousal support, and award the victim custody of any minor children or even pets.
-Often, a court will require the abuser to pay any court costs associated with the Order of Protection.
+An Order of Protection is a legal document that offers protection to a victim of certain types of violence.
+An Order of Protection can require the abuser to stay away from the victim, require the abuser to refrain from contacting the victim, forbid the abuser from obtaining a firearm, order the abuser to pay child or spousal support, and award the victim custody of minor children or pets.

 If you or someone you know may be ready to pursue an order of protection, we encourage you to contact our office to discuss your options.

 Another way to seek assistance is through a local non-profit organization.
-The victim may call or walk into one of the offices listed below.
+A victim may call or walk into one of the offices listed below.